tyhdefu/economics-notes/src/inflation.md

----
-title: Inflation
-keywords: inflation, keyword2
-desc: description for this article
----
 Inflation is a sustained rise in the average price of goods and services over a given time period.

 Inflation means thee is a fall in the purchasing power of money.
 To beat inflation you need to invest and get higher returns than the inflation rate, or spend your money.